-- Must be a minimum of 18 years of age. - Be a high school graduate or completed the GED certificate. - Earn acceptable scores on the COMPASS (used as admission selection criteria). - Complete the ANC and Phlebotomy admission application forms.
+- Must be a minimum of 18 years of age. - Be a high school graduate or completed the GED certificate. - · Must meet minimum admission scores as noted - Complete the ANC and Phlebotomy admission application forms.

 Refer to Phlebotomy Information Guidelines located on the ANC Allied Health Web page for additional admission criteria and program application for admission.